Shah Abdul Latif Bhittai: Legacy

 Bhittai is regarded as the greatest Sufi poet of the Sindhi language and the national poet of Sindh.
 According to the orientalist Annemarie Schimmel, he is "The most outstanding master of popular Sufi poetry in Pakistan."
 According to Seyyed Hossein Nasr, Bhittai's Risalo has been compared with Rumi's Mathnawi, and Bhittai represents "direct emanations of Rūmī's spirituality in the Indian world."

 Every Thursday evening, Bhittai's poetry is sung by traditional musicians and dervishes at the shrine in a typical ecstatic style.
 The performance is commonly referred to as Shah jo Rag (Shah's music).

+Among Hindus

+He is also revered by Sindhi Hindu communities.
+During his lifetime, he had visited the Hinglaj Mata temple and also mentioned about the shrine in his poetry.
+The Sur Ramkali was composed by him is in reverence to the Hinglaj Mata and the visiting jogis.
+There is a legend that the Shah Abdul Latin Bhittai took on the arduous journey to visit the Hinglaj Mata Mandir to pay tribute to the Hinglaj Mata and offered milk to the Hinglaj Mata.
+It is also believed that after he offered the milk, the Hinglaj Mata appeared in front of him.

 Popular culture

 Bhittai's poetry is popular among the Sindhi people, including both Muslims and Hindus.
 Bhittai's own connections with Jogis and Sanyasis may have contributed to this.
 The folk tales narrated in the Surs of the Risalo are frequently recounted and sung to children.

 Many anecdotes about Bhittai of a haigographical nature are famous among the locals.
 One such story holds that when he was being taught the alphabet, he refused to learn anything beyond the letter Alif for it signifies the name of God (Allah) and there is nothing of value beyond it.
 Another story of this kind asserts that his followers presented him a written copy of the Risalo, which he threw away in the nearby Kirar lake after having read it.
 When the followers protested, he allowed them to rewrite the entire Risalo by narrating it from his memory.
 His tomb is a popular pilgrimage site in Sindh.